{user_name}

 Master of Engineering (M.Eng.) in Electrical and Information Engineering

-Liability note: The operators of linked content are responsible for it; upon becoming aware of illegal pages we will remove the links immediately.
+Liability note: Operators of linked content are responsible for it; upon becoming aware of unlawful pages we will remove the links immediately.

-© 2025 Johannes Glaser.
-Use or reproduction beyond statutory limits only with written permission.
+© 2026 Johannes Glaser.
+Use or reproduction beyond legal limits only with written permission.

 §